cpske/ISP/git/index.md

 My [Intro to Git](git-basics) - but *Pro Git* (above) is better.

 ### Three Areas: Repository, Staging Area (Index), Working Copy

+Git uses 3 special areas, and one special reference.
 This is covered in the Git Basics.
-Git uses 3 special areas, and one special reference:

 * local repository
 * staging area (index)